akkadotnet/Akka.Persistence.Sql/README.md

       # For that penalty.
       buffer-size = 5000

-      # Batch size refers to the maximum number of items included in a batch (transaction) to DB
+      # Batch size refers to the number of items included in a batch to DB
+      #  (In cases where an AtomicWrite is greater than batch-size,
+      #   The Atomic write will still be handled in a single batch.)
       # JDBC Default is/was 400 but testing against scenarios indicates
       # 100 is better for overall latency.
 That said,
       # larger batches may be better if you have A fast/local DB.